north carolina

 • Dssolvr: A killer brewery with delicious beers.
 They are located right downtown and you can get food delivered from nearby restaurants as well.

 • The Whale: An awesome craft beer bar with a variety of taps, cans and bottles.
-They also have locations in Greenville, SC and Charleston, SC.
+They have three locations in the Asheville area: West Asheville, South Slope, and The Outpost in Haw Creek.

-• Taco Boy is located next door and a great spot for tacos and cocktails!
-They also have a location in Biltmore Park.
+• Taco Boy is a great spot for tacos, nachos and cocktails next to The Whale in West Asheville and in Biltmore Park.

 • TRVE Brewing: A metal-themed brewery coming out of Denver with solid beers.